xyOz-dev/Roo-Code-Docs/docs/features/custom-modes.md

 2. Global mode configurations (from `custom_modes.json`)
 3. Default mode configurations

 This means that project-specific configurations will override global configurations, which in turn override default configurations.
-You can override any default mode (like "code", "debug", etc.) by including a mode with the same slug in either your global or project-specific configuration.
+You can override any default mode (like `code`, `debug`, `architect`, `ask`, `orchestrator` (aka Boomerang Mode)) by including a mode with the same slug in either your global or project-specific configuration.

 *   **Note on Instruction Files:** Within the loading of mode-specific instructions from the filesystem, the directory `.roo/rules-{mode-slug}/` takes precedence over the single file `.roorules-{mode-slug}` found in the workspace root.